 Although coronaviruses are usually found in the upper and lower respiratory tract, at some point during infection virus may be found in the bloodstream.
-However, although there are a few reports of SARS-CoV-2 nucleic acid being found in the bloodstream, there are still limited data available regarding the presence of viable virus in blood, bodily fluids and various tissues and organs; to date virus has not been cultured from blood samples taken from laboratory confirmed infected individuals.

-Although limited, there are now data on viraemia in symptomatic individuals.
-A recent review of published data estimated that SARS-CoV-2 RNA may be present at low copy numbers in approximately 10% of blood samples obtained from individuals with COVID-19 prior to day 28, most of which arise at earlier timepoints and in the setting of more severe disease.
-Viraemia has also been found in asymptomatic blood donors, although in only a very small percentage; transfusion transmission has not been reported.
+There are now data on the presence of both SARS-CoV-2 nucleic acid and, what are assumed to be, virus particles in the bloodstream (viraemia) of symptomatic individuals.
+However, there are limited data available regarding the presence of viable virus in blood, bodily fluids and various tissues and organs; to date virus has not been cultured from blood samples taken from laboratory confirmed infected individuals.
+A recent review of published data estimated that SARS-CoV-2 RNA may be present at low copy numbers in approximately 10% of blood samples obtained from individuals with COVID-19 prior to day 28.
+In at least one recently published study SARS-CoV-2 RNA was detected in a significant proportion of hospitalised patients, including 100% of patients in ICU, and the levels of SARS-CoV-2 RNA associate with disease severity.
+SARS-CoV-2 RNA has also been found in a very small percentage asymptomatic blood donors; transfusion transmission has not been reported.

 Asymptomatic SARS-CoV-2 infection is an important aspect of virus infection and interaction with its human host which needs to be better understood.
-Initial data suggested that only a small proportion of cases would be asymptomatic, but more recent information, including data from the use of antibody testing, suggests that currently a significant percentage of infections are asymptomatic.
+Initial data suggested that only a small proportion of cases would be asymptomatic, but more recent ongoing studies, including those looking at the use of antibody testing, suggest that currently a significant percentage of infections are asymptomatic.

 Based on precedent, transmission of a respiratory virus by transfusion is very unlikely to result in an infection in the transfused patient; nonetheless, SARS-CoV-2 is a new human agent and the possibility of transmission has to be considered.
-It is important that blood donor deferrals to protect the blood supply are balanced with any negative impact on the ability to maintain a sufficient blood supply, and that actions taken are proportionate to the level of potential risk.
+It is important that blood donor deferrals, and the deferral of donors of other donated products, to ensure safety are balanced with any negative impact on the ability to maintain a sufficient supplies of blood and the other donated products, and that actions taken are proportionate to the level of potential risk.